 This is a notable list of positive qualities.
 Thyatira had certainly not fallen away, as had Ephesus.

 Rev 2:20 Nevertheless, I have this against you: You tolerate that woman Jezebel, who calls herself a prophetess.
 By her teaching she misleads my servants into sexual immorality and the eating of food sacrificed to idols.

 “That woman Jezebel” – Clearly a symbolic name, for Ahab’s wife became a bye-word for evil.

 She “calls herself a prophetess” – but her teaching is false, leading God’s people into evil practices (these have already been mentioned in v14).

 “The eating of food sacrificed to idols” – this is the problem dealt with by Paul in 1 Cor 8.
-‘The strong trade guilds in this city would have made it very difficult for any Christian to earn his living without belonging to a guld.
-But membership involved attending at guild banquests, and this in turn meant eating meat which had first been sacrificed to an idol.
+‘The strong trade guilds in this city would have made it very difficult for any Christian to earn his living without belonging to a guild.
+But membership involved attending at guild banquets, and this in turn meant eating meat which had first been sacrificed to an idol.
 What was the Christian to do?
 If he did not conform he was out of a job’ (Morris).
-Then the meals themelves had probably degenerated into moral laxity.
+Then the meals themselves had probably degenerated into moral laxity.
 It would have been tempting to accept the teaching of a ‘prophetess’ who reassured them that it was possible to maintain their Christian profession while countenancing such practices.

 Morris comments further: ‘Every generation of Christians must face the question, “How far should I accept and adopt contemporary standards and practices?”
 On the one hand, the Christian must not deny his faith.
 On the other, he must not deny his membership of society…Christians in fact live in the same world as their neighbours, and face the same problems.
 They must find Christian solutions.’